 Q: Why is UC telling us that our strike will hurt students and patients?

 UC will do anything to stop us from striking, which will impact UC financially.
 Our union has worked diligently to protect our patients before and during any strike.
-Our bargaining team has given UC 10-day notice of our strike and has organized a Patient Protection Task Force which helps UC staff the hospital in the case a true emergency arises during a strike.
+We have given UC more than 10 days’ notice of our strike and has organized a Patient Protection Task Force which helps UC staff the hospital in the case a true emergency arises during a strike.

 Q: When and where is the strike?
 What should I do if I am scheduled to work on night shift before the strike starts?

-The strike starts at 4:00 AM on October 23 and ends at 3:59 AM on October 26.
-Anyone who is in the middle of a shift when the strike starts at 4:00 AM on October 23 should continue working until the regular end time of that shift.
-Anyone who is on the picket line and was scheduled to work a shift commencing prior to 4:00 AM on Friday, October 26 should remain on strike through the close of that shift and not report to work in mid-shift.
-You will be asked to sign up for an 8-hour picket shift each day.
+The strike starts at 12:00 AM on Wednesday, April 10 and ends at 11:59 PM on April 10.
+Anyone who is in the middle of a shift when the strike starts at 12:00 AM on April 10 should continue working until the regular end time of that shift.
+Anyone who is on the picket line and was scheduled to work a shift commencing prior to 12:00 AM on Thursday, April 11 should remain on strike through the close of that shift and not report to work in mid-shift.
+You will be asked to sign up for an 8-hour picket shift.
 You should report on time for your picket shift and sign in immediately when you arrive.
 Your MAT leader or Organizer will let you know where to report.

 You do not need to call-in sick, request vacation or any other type of leave during the strike.
-AFSCME sends notice to the UC before we strike about the times, locations of the strike.
-This serves as the requirement for all AFSCME-represented employees.
+AFSCME sends notice to UC before we strike about the time and locations of the strike, so supervisors and managers already know AFSCME-represented employees will be striking.